Employing new staff and registration card checks

 You must not go over your staffing permissions.
 Exceeding your limit is against the law.

-You don’t need to tell us when you’ve taken on a new employee who is covered by your business licence.
+You don't need to tell us when you've taken on a new employee who is covered by the staffing limits on your business licence.
 This will be picked up through your manpower return.

 Cards for ‘licensed’ employees

-When taking on a ‘licensed’ employee, you need to fill out a licensed employee template letter.
-The template needs to be printed on company headed paper.
+When taking on a 'licensed' employee, you need to fill out an application for a licensed registration card.

 Your employee will need this to be able to get a registration card from us at Customer and Local Services.